grsw7790/GSweeneyFinal/codeDoc.md

     startHelper();
 }
 ```
-This function draws two rectangles calling the aformentioned LCD function and then calls start helper to display the necessary text on the LCD.
+This function draws two rectangles calling the aforementioned LCD function and then calls start helper to display the necessary text on the LCD.

 ##### Important defines:
 ```C